Racing driver film: Matt Damon and Christian Bale call for Ferrari culture

 Stuttgart – Matt Damon and Christian Bale come to the cinema with a racing driver film: “Le Mans 66 – Against Every Chance” is the name of the 20th Century Fox production, for which the first trailer is now online.
 It shows Damon as the visionary American sports car designer Carroll Shelby and Bale as the fearless British racing driver Kevin Miles, who together develop a car that Ferrari can stand up to.

 The script is based on a true story, directed by James Mangold (“Walk the Line”).
 The story focuses on the two men who wrestled with the auto industry, with physics and their own demons.
-The result was a revolutionary racing car from Ford that actually had a chance to win the 1966 Le Mans 24-hour race.
+The result was a revolutionary racing car from Ford that actually had a chance to win the 1966 24 Hours of Le Mans.

 “A second’s hesitation can mean doom,” said Mangold of his fascination with car racing.
 “It’s a great allegory of almost everything in life.
 How close we can get to our triumph or our destruction in a moment. ”